GageHoweTamu/FroodSort/README.md

 * These benchmarks seem too good to be true, more testing is required.

-* Large datatypes are pretty slow and fall back to std::sort, need to look into this.
+* Large datatypes are pretty slow and fall back to std::sort due to copy semantics.